PN045 - Early Years Development Grant Privacy Notice

 This Privacy Notice provides information about data, funding and information collected and held by the Council relating to Welsh Government’s Early Years Development Grant.

 Who provides your data to the Council?

 The information we process is provided to us directly by childcare service users.
 The information is used to discuss and co-ordinate the most appropriate services to support the educational needs of your children/setting and to guide the grant spend accordingly.
-We receive setting information indirectly from professional meetings with internal and external partners, for example, but not exhaustive: Childcare Development Officers and Education Achievement Service (EAS).
+We receive setting information indirectly from professional meetings with internal and external partners, for example, but not exhaustive: Early Years Officer, Childcare Development Officers and Education Achievement Service (EAS).

 How does the Council collect this information:

 - Grant application plans provided by the setting.
 Discussed via email, face to face or telephone